Restaurant Brighton's guide to

 While The Lanes is for luxury, the North Laine is the beating heart of Brighton’s independent scene.
 This area boasts the highest concentration of independent retailers in the UK, making it a unique shopping area compared to anywhere else in the UK.

-Searching for the most eclectic clothes shops in Brighton?
 The North Laine offers a look you won’t find on any standard high street.
 Snoopers Paradise is an absolute Brighton institution.
 It’s an attic-style bazaar where you can spend hours lost in vintage clothes, retro toys, and mid-century furniture.

-From vegan shoes and sustainable fashion to erotic boutiques and occult bookstores, the North Laine celebrates every subculture.
 Browse the incredible selection of prints at Art Republic or grab a treat at one of the many artisanal cake shops that line the streets.
-Shopping here is thirsty work, and the North Laine is packed with incredible brunch spots.
-View our top picks for restaurants in North Laine.
+Shopping here is thirsty work, and the North Laine is packed with incredible brunch spots like Mange Tout.

 3. Churchill Square Brighton: The High-Street Haven

-For those who want the convenience of all their favorite global brands in one place, Churchill Square Brighton is the city’s premier shopping mall.
-Located right in the center of the city, Churchill Square Brighton features over 80 shops.
-It is the home of the Apple Store, Zara, and H&M. It provides a bright, weather-proof environment that is perfect for a serious shopping spree.
+For those who want the convenience of all their favourite global brands in one place, Churchill Square Brighton is the city’s premier shopping mall.
+Located right in the centre of the city, Churchill Square Brighton features over 80 shops.

 If you need a break from the mall, walk five minutes toward the sea to Preston Street.
 Known locally as Restaurant Street, it offers a dizzying array of international flavours.
 Explore Preston Street Brighton here.
 Alternatively, head to the seafront for iconic views at seafront restaurants and bars.